The west side of North Suicide, seen from Rabbit Lake

 Rabbit Lake is one of the most beautiful places to camp in all of the Chugach.
 It is secluded, yet close to Anchorage.
 The pure lake shines a dark, sun-soaked blue, while the Suicide Peaks, Homicide Peak, Ptarmigan Peak, and the entire McHugh Valley fill the horizon.
 The tundra is very tent-friendly.
 Some people manage to pull rainbow trout from the lake (fishing license required).

 No permits are required, except for camping by large groups.
 Campfires are not allowed in this area.
 The McHugh Creek trailhead has a $5 parking fee.
 As of late 2016, a $5 fee is also being collected at the Canyon Road trailhead.
-If you have purchased an annual state parks sticker (550 W. 7th Avenue, 12th floor), you won't need to pay the parking fee.
+If you have purchased an annual state parks sticker (550 W. 7th Avenue), you won't need to pay the parking fee.

 Contrary to information that remains on some websites, none of the trails accessing this peak crosses restricted private land.
 Access issues from the Rabbit Creek Trailhead were fully resolved in the summer of 2007.